 A Cryonic Suspension Trust is an estate planning tool designed with the intent of managing the wealth part of the eternal life equation.
 A Cryonic Suspension Wealth Trust is for those who are in fact going to attempt to “take it with them.”

-A Trust is the best vehicle to accomplish this task.
+A Trust is the best vehicle to accomplish the task of preserving wealth long term.
 The Trust structure causes the assets to be held subject to the terms of a contract which governs their disposition.
 The assets are held by a Trustee, who has independent fiduciary duties to administer the Trust in keeping with the Grantor’s intent.
 The Trust can have other powerful tools along with checks and balances to make sure that the parties stay on track and can get the job done.
 With modern updates in the law, such a trust can be perpetual and last as long as life.
 The Cryogenic Suspension Trust is, under the legal technology currently available, the best way to structure and preserve the wealth for future use by reanimated deceased persons.
-The challenge is, not any Trust will get the job done.
+The challenge is this: not any Trust will get the job done.
 A Trust is the right vehicle with the capacity to do the job, but it has to be loaded with the proper luggage (assets), set up with the property equipment (terms and conditions), operated by a qualified driver (trustee), with appropriate oversight (Trust Protector) to actually arrive at the intended destination.

 There are a number of critical concerns to be addressed if the Cryonic Suspension Trust is going to work.
 This is not an exhaustive discussion, but I will address a few of the big issues.

 First, think about it.
 Whatever property and banking laws may have been in place in ancient Egypt, they’re gone now.
 Although some of the treasure hidden away in the ground may be discovered as artifacts to remind us of whatever they were attempting to do, their original intent is long lost to history.
+When I visited Egypt, I saw countless stone carvings with meaning long lost to antiquity.
+The carving is still there, etched in stone.
+But the intent is a mystery.
 If we are going to create something that lasts for very long at all, we must anticipate and have a mechanism for dealing with change.
 Burying stuff in the ground won’t be enough.